Similarities and Differences

 People/Collaboration

 Zoo vets must speak with the zookeeper (the equivalent to an owner in small animal medicine), who updates the vet on the animal’s quality of life, behaviors, and any changes.
-These changes can be in anything: temperament, eating patterns, appearance, etc. Zoo vets also speak with their colleagues, since there are a lot more risks involved in this specific field.
-Many factors are considered before doing a procedure on an animal, and before formally diagnosing them as well.
-For larger, more severe cases, they must also speak with the board of veterinarians, curators, as well as management to come up with an idea of what may have happened and what to do next.
+These changes can be in anything: temperament, eating patterns, appearance, etc. They need to discuss the cases with the curators and sometimes obtain permission from the curators to proceed with diagnosis and treatments.
+Zoo vets also speak with their colleagues, since not everyone knows everything medical about every species in human care.

 Another commonly overlooked factor is that zoo veterinarians also have to speak with zoo guests.
 This can happen when the zoo organizes different events with a vet appearance, as well as on a simple walk to check on the animal in its enclosure (when open to the public eye).